 Statins lower cholesterol and adverse cardiovascular outcomes, but this drug class increases diabetes risk.
 Statins are generally anti-inflammatory.
 However, statins can promote inflammasome-mediated adipose tissue inflammation and insulin resistance through an unidentified immune effector.
-Statins lower mevalonate pathway intermediates beyond cholesterol, but it is unknown if lower cholesterol underpins statin-mediated insulin resistance.
+Statins lower mevalonate pathway intermediates beyond cholesterol, but it is unknown whether lower cholesterol underpins statin-mediated insulin resistance.
 We sought to define the mevalonate pathway metabolites and immune effectors that propagate statin-induced adipose insulin resistance.
-We found that LDL-cholesterol lowering was dispensable, but statin-induced lowering of isoprenoids required for protein prenylation triggered NLRP3/Caspase-1 inflammasome activation and IL-1β-dependent insulin resistance in adipose tissue.
-Multiple statins impaired insulin action at the level of Akt/PKB signaling in mouse adipose tissue.
+We found that LDL cholesterol lowering was dispensable, but statin-induced lowering of isoprenoids required for protein prenylation triggered NLRP3/caspase-1 inflammasome activation and interleukin-1β (IL-1β)–dependent insulin resistance in adipose tissue.
+Multiple statins impaired insulin action at the level of Akt/protein kinase B signaling in mouse adipose tissue.
 Providing geranylgeranyl isoprenoids or inhibiting caspase-1 prevented statin-induced defects in insulin signaling.
-Atorvastatin (LipitorTM) impaired insulin signaling in adipose tissue from WT and IL-18−/− mice, but not IL-1β−/− mice.
-Atorvastatin decreased cell-autonomous insulin-stimulated lipogenesis, but did not alter lipolysis or glucose uptake in 3T3-L1 adipocytes.
-Our results show that statin lowering of prenylation isoprenoids activate caspase-1/IL-1β inflammasome responses that impair endocrine control of adipocyte lipogenesis.
-This may allow targeting of cholesterol-independent statin side-effects on adipose lipid handling without compromising the blood lipid/cholesterol lowering effects of statins.
+Atorvastatin (Lipitor) impaired insulin signaling in adipose tissue from wild-type and IL-18−/− mice, but not IL-1β−/− mice.
+Atorvastatin decreased cell-autonomous insulin-stimulated lipogenesis but did not alter lipolysis or glucose uptake in 3T3-L1 adipocytes.
+Our results show that statin lowering of prenylation isoprenoids activates caspase-1/IL-1β inflammasome responses that impair endocrine control of adipocyte lipogenesis.
+This may allow the targeting of cholesterol-independent statin side effects on adipose lipid handling without compromising the blood lipid/cholesterol-lowering effects of statins.